How to Replace Special Characters in Excel

 REPLACE function syntax in Excel

-To remove special characters from your dataset, you may use the REPLACE function too.
 In the following dataset, we have 2 characters in each product code.
 We want to keep one and replace the other one with an empty string.

 Repeated same special character dataset

-We can use the formula like this for that:
+• Use the following formula for that:

 =REPLACE(C6,1,1,"")